GeorgeSapkin/monady/README.md

     const user = yield getUser({ name: req.body.username });

-    // If user is not found maybe will return nothing and be rejected by
+    // If user is not found Maybe will return nothing and be rejected by
-    // rejectWhenNothing so code after yield will not run.
-Hence no check if
+    // RejectWhen so code after yield will not run.
+Hence no check if user
-    // user exists is needed.
+    // exists is needed.

     // Do something with user
 }